knockout-nerd/cyberuskii/README.md

 - 👋 Hi, I’m @cyberuskii
 - 👀 I’m interested in learning programming ...
 - 🌱 I’m currently learning Java and flutter ...
-- 💞️ I’m looking to collaborate on java projects and help in career advise.
+- 💞️ I’m looking to collaborate on java projects or help in career advise.
 - 📫 How to reach me on telegram @muulee

 <!---